plaindocs/sourcefabric-development/documenting.rst

 Documenting
 ===========

-Documentation is treated in Sourcefabric in a way that it is as important as writing code.
+At Sourcefabric documentation is as important as writing code.
 We do care about writing software in the best possible way, but that is not enough.
-Writing precise documentation is the most natural mean to make the software easier to be adopted, and we try to do so.
-Documenting though is in a way similar to coding, as you need to invest time on structuring, composing, testing, fixing, updating, etc.
+Writing precise documentation makes the software easier use.

+Documenting is similar to coding, as you need to invest time on structuring, composing, testing, fixing, updating, etc.

 You can help us in all this process in a few different ways:

 - Documenting new features
 - Translating
+- Reporting issues
 - Fixing issues
-- ... and the simplest yet important, reporting issues

-This guide aims to provide all information ...

 Format
 ------